hazelcast/quarkus-hazelcast-client/README.md

     quarkus.hazelcast-client.labels
     quarkus.hazelcast-client.connection-timeout

-All of them mirror standard Hazelcast Client configuration options.

 For example:

     quarkus.hazelcast-client.cluster-members=localhost

     quarkus.hazelcast-client.cluster-members=localhost:5701

-You can also pass multiple values at once by placing them inside square brackets and separated by a comma:
+You can also pass multiple values at once by placing them inside square brackets and separated by commas:

     quarkus.hazelcast-client.cluster-members=[localhost:5701, localhost:5702]

+Full config example:

+    quarkus.hazelcast-client.cluster-members
+    quarkus.hazelcast-client.outbound-port-definitions
+    quarkus.hazelcast-client.outbound-ports
+    quarkus.hazelcast-client.labels
+    quarkus.hazelcast-client.connection-timeout

 If you need more, use a standard `hazelcast-client.yml/hazelcast-client.xml`-based configuration (described below) or wire-up your own `HazelcastInstance` bean.

 Keep in mind that you will still be able to benefit from GraalVM compatibility!

 ### Configuration Files

-#### Configuration using `hazelcast-client.yml`
+#### Configuration using `hazelcast-client.yml` or `hazelcast-client.xml`

-In order to configure the client using the `hazelcast-client.yml` file, place the configuration file in the `src/main/resources` directory.
+In order to configure the client using the `hazelcast-client.yml`/`hazelcast-client.xml` file, place the configuration file in the `src/main/resources` directory.

-Configuration entries from `hazelcast-client.yml/xml` are overridden by `quarkus.hazelcast-client.*` entries.
+Keep in mind that configuration entries from `hazelcast-client.yml/xml` are overridden by `quarkus.hazelcast-client.*` entries so it's a good idea to stick to one of these exclusively.

 ## Testing